akponaokujeni/starter-academic/content/research/veg_rs/index.md

 **Background**<br />
 Detailed descriptions of the Earth's terrestrial vegetation characteristics are essential to capture ecosystem structure, functioning or change.
 With current and upcoming spaceborne imaging spectrometer missions, novel opportunities for regional-scale hyperspectral analyses of vegetation cover will arise.

-Evaluating hyperspectal data capabilities and adapting processing techniques is needed to optimally exploit these missions for vegetation assessments in terrestrial ecosystems.

 <br />
 **Research**<br />
 This part of my research utilizes spaceborne imaging spectroscopy for mapping vegetation characteristics in natural and semi-natural ecosystems.
-A specific focus is on the hyperspectral satellite mission EnMAP 👉[**EnMAP**](https://www.enmap.org/) and quantitative machine learning-based regression approaches.
-Analyses focus on vegetation parameters pertaining the research field on Essential Biodiversity Variables (EBV) and Essential Climate Variables (EBV), such as vegetation growth forms, plant species, above ground-biomass, disturbance or phenology.
-My studies exlpore hyperspectal data capabilities and adavance processing techniques to optimally exploit these missions for vegetation assessments in terrestrial ecosystems.
+A specific focus is on the hyperspectral satellite mission 👉[EnMAP](https://www.enmap.org/) and quantitative machine learning-based regression approaches.
+Analyses consider vegetation parameters pertaining the research field on Essential Biodiversity Variables (EBV) and Essential Climate Variables (EBV), such as vegetation growth forms, plant species, above ground-biomass, disturbance or phenology.
+Investigations further explore hyperspectal data capabilities and adapt processing techniques to optimally exploit these missions for vegetation assessments in terrestrial ecosystems.

 <br />